Targeting & Measurement FAQs: What’s next?

 No, it’s not a competition where one solution will win and therefore be used by everyone.
 In this new era of digital, it’s highly unlikely that there will be a one-size-fits-all approach to fill the range of functions that third-party cookies currently deliver.
 Instead, there will be a spectrum of addressability across the web, with some environments where people are completely anonymous, others where they are completely addressable, and some where we have a mix of both.
 It’s crucial that publishers and marketers understand all of the solutions on offer and which ones will work best for them.

-6. What is the industry currently doing to prepare?
+7. What is the industry currently doing to address the depletion of third-party cookies??

 We’re now in a position where a number of alternative targeting and measurement solutions are at the testing phase and our message to members and the wider industry is to get involved.
 Start by identifying your company’s targeting and measurement needs, before considering which solutions are relevant to you.
 It’s only by trialling the solutions available that you will be able to see how they function in the real world, what works and where more development is needed.
 Above all, you will need to ensure that how you’re using any solution is compliant with UK GDPR and the Privacy and Electronic Communications Regulations (PECR)